rosekamallove/music-expanse/Readme.md

 Here, make a _```virtual room```_ add people with the unique _```RoomID```_ and let the members of the room control the music through a _```voting system```_.

-But Rose or whatever you name is, how does it work?
+But Rose or whatever your name is, how does it work?

 It works just like _Magic_